DemocracyStudio/fund3/README.md

 A [video pitch](https://youtube.com) has been recorded and published on YouTube.

-A [document](https://docs.google.com/document/d/1LjFNUEf8vazJJ3nigIzPCSwrirRMwqjuVAeTI8rM7Kc/edit?usp=sharing) provides more details about the technical functioning of the dapp and use cases.
+A [white paper](https://docs.google.com/document/d/1LjFNUEf8vazJJ3nigIzPCSwrirRMwqjuVAeTI8rM7Kc/edit?usp=sharing) provides more details about the technical functioning of the dapp and use cases.